cloudfoundry/cli/doc/installation-instructions/installation-instructions-v6.md

 ### Downloading the latest V6 CF CLI

+**DEPRECATED**: The v6 CF CLI is no longer maintained or released.
+Please consider upgrading to v8 or later versions.
+This documentation is kept for historical reference only.

 #### Installing using a package manager

 **Mac OS X** and **Linux** using [Homebrew](https://brew.sh/) via the [cloudfoundry tap](https://github.com/cloudfoundry/homebrew-tap):